Republican Porcelain

 Introduction of New Fencai decorations

 An important development during the Republican period was emergence of market for decorative art porcelains.
 They were produced by private workshops in Jingdezhen.
 The artists personally composed and executed the works.
 Their works were essentially a continuation of the literati style paintings on ceramics first popularised by the Qianjiang artists of the late Qing period.
-But now, the decorations were done in more glossy and brilliant fencai enamels.
-The artists' mastery of the fencai enamels were superb with ability to depict delicate fine shadings.
-The most famous pioneers of new fencai were Pan Taoyu (潘陶于)and Wang Xiaotang (汪晓棠).
+The Jingdezhen ceramics artists realised that Yangcai was a poor substitute for fencai based enamels for execution of their literati ink painting rooted tradition.
+After much experimentation, they found their answer in new fencai as the ideal medium.
+New fencai enamels are visually more vibrant especially with part of it decoration covered with a transparent glossy glaze.
+The artists' mastery of the improved fencai enamels were superb with ability to depict delicate fine shadings.
+The most famous pioneers of new fencai were Pan Taoyu and Wang Xiaotang.
 Pan was a all-rounder who was good in human figures, landscape and bird/flower.
 Wang was famous for his work on human figures.
 Both died young before the age of 40.
 Very few of their works survived.

 Among Pan Taoyu's students are Wang Yeting, Liu Yucen and Cheng Yiting, all members of the famous Eight Friends of Zhushan (珠山八友).
 The Eight Friends of Zhushan were among the best Fencai master artists of the Republican period.
 They were members of the Yue Yuanhui (月圆会), a society which members met on the full moon of every lunar month at Zhushan to interact and exchange ideas.
 Each of the artists specialised in a particular subjects and had their distinctive style.
 It is now generally accepted there were 10 artists who were at one point or another members of the society: